 - Walt Disney

-Mariko completed her Bachelor degree in childcare in Japan and worked as a teacher for three years before coming to New Zealand.
+Mariko completed her Bachelor degree in childcare in Japan before completed her Graduate Diploma in ECE through Auckland University in 2020.
 Mariko loves the child-centric approach and found it very close to her ideal way to nurture children.

 "There's no hope for anybody if we do not create a world of compassion and generosity"